bloxstreet/support/guides/training-guide.md

 **Trainer:** *Before we begin, I will show you how to make a Coffee.
 Please pay attention, and avoid going AFK, as the information is for your success.*

-**Trainer:** *1st, click on the Cup/Mug.
+**Trainer:** *Firstly, click on the Cup/Mug.
 When you have the cup, put in the type of coffee the guest told you to make.
 I’ll show you an example, please watch closely.*

 **At this point, you will show them how to make a simple coffee, by placing the mug on the dispenser.**